dmaerzendorfer/dmaerzendorfer.github.io/_projects/cMemoryManager.md

 The assignment itself is a simple Memory-Manager coded in C that supports different strategies (FirstFit, NextFit and BestFit) for allocating memory.

-The code for it can be founde <a href="https://github.com/dmaerzendorfer/MemoryManagement/tree/main">here</a>.
+The code for it can be found <a href="https://github.com/dmaerzendorfer/MemoryManagement/tree/main">here</a>.